10 Best Tourist Attractions to Visit in China 2026

 Farmers in the countryside of Xi'an discovered the Terracotta Army when drilling boreholes there in the 1970s.
 This discovery would turn out to be China's greatest significant archaeological discovery.
 The finding featured over 8,000 life-size soldiers, 520 horses, 100 carriages, and many other non-military figures, all of which were created to defend the tomb of the First Emperor.

 Seeing China's cute pandas is a must for anybody traveling to the country.
 The outstanding Chengdu Research Base of Giant Panda Breeding is situated in the province of Sichuan.
 It is the most excellent site to observe these amazing animals in a setting that closely resembles their natural environment.
 Although China's top zoological parks have several good breeds of these intriguing animals, this facility is the perfect spot to encounter them in the country.
-You may see up to 80 pandas here as they carry out their everyday activities, from grazing to frolicking in the institution's expansive, well-wooded surroundings.
+You may see lots pandas here as they carry out their everyday activities, from grazing to frolicking in the institution's expansive, well-wooded surroundings.

 Schedule your excursion to coincide with the pandas' busy eating times at dawn.
 Even finer, register to volunteer in the fascinating experiential program that will engage you in nourishing and caring for these adorable animals.
 You could even get to touch a newborn panda.
-It is possible to take tours in English.

-The Yangtze River (in Mandarin Chang Jiang, which means "Long River") is China's longest and most significant river.
+The Yangtze River (in Mandarin, Chang Jiang, which means "Long River") is China's longest and most significant river.
 Alongside the Nile and the Amazone, the Yangtze River is one of the longest rivers in the world (the third), with over 6000 kilometers in length.

 The Yangtze River flows from the west to the east of China through various provinces and crosses cities like Shanghai and Tibet on its journey.
 With 2,700 kilometers of navigable water, this river has been for over 2000 years the primary channel of transport in China.
 With approximately 700 streams, it has a sizable drainage basin that makes up nearly one-fifth of the nation's total area and a quarter of its farmland.